TudbuT/microwfc/README.md

 # microwfc

-A minimalist implementation of the Wave-Function-Collapse algorithm, with support for any dimensionality, and a default implementation for 2D, 3D, and 4D.
+A minimalist implementation of the Wave-Function-Collapse algorithm which works with any amount of dimensions.

 Simple 2D example in /example/main.rs